EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 It follows a description of all the single tracks plot that can be displayed, which are the options that the user has to modify their visualization based on the input data format, and how the tool calculates the output depending on the size of the genomic range to be visualized.
 In the output plot the order of tracks is predefined to ensure an optimal distribution of the image space and a logic flow of the biological information normally provided by the different files types.
-For this reason in this section we will described how each track is handled following their plotting order from top to bottom of the output image.
+For this reason in this section we will describe how each track is handled following their plotting order from top to bottom of the output image.

 ##### HiC 3D contact matrix